superstreamlabs/memphis.js/README.md

 Means that after max amount of saved bytes (set in retention value), the oldest messages will be deleted

+### Retention Values

+The `retention values` are directly related to the `retention types` mentioned above, where the values vary according to the type of retention chosen.

+All retention values are of type `int` but with different representations as follows:

+`memphis.retentionTypes.MAX_MESSAGE_AGE_SECONDS` is represented **in seconds**, `memphis.retentionTypes.MESSAGES` in a **number of messages** and finally `memphis.retentionTypes.BYTES` in a **number of bytes**.

+After these limits are reached oldest messages will be deleted.

 ### Storage types

 Memphis currently supports the following types of messages storage: